walnuthq/madara-docs/docs/quickstart/use_localchain.md

 :::info
 If needed, remember to replace the following values in the command below:
+- `account`: the name of your imported account
 - `contract-address`: the deployed contract address
 :::